 Policy on Out-of-State Tuition Waiver

-Non-Oklahoma residents may be eligible for an out-of-state tuition waiver.
-Each semester the Registrar's Office will determine if out-of-state residents meet the requirements for this waiver.
+Non-Oklahoma residents (excluding international students) may be eligible for the NWOSU GO OK! tuition waiver program.
+Each semester the Registrar's office will determine if out-of-state residents meet the requirements for this waiver.
+Criteria to meet the requirements for this waiver are as follows: